chharvey/counterpoint/docs/reference/variables.md

 `español`; %== 'Spanish for “Spanish”'
 ```

-When an identifier is declared with back-ticks, it must always be accessed as such,
+When an identifier is written with back-ticks, it must always be referred to as such,
 even if it doesn’t contain “special characters”.
 The converse is true as well.
 ```
 let `foo` = 42;